 The animal is walked and then trotted in hand to detect abnormalities of gait and action.
 Ideally this is carried out on firm, level ground.
 The horse is turned sharply each way and is backed for a few paces.
-Flexion tests of all four limbs and trotting in a circle on a firm surface may be carried out if the examining veterinary surgeon considers it safe and appropriate to do so.
+Flexion tests of all four limbs and trotting in a circle on a firm surface may be carried out.